Azure/azure-event-hubs/c/docs/windows_setup.md

 	git clone https://github.com/Azure/azure-event-hubs.git
 	```
 You will be prompted for your GitHub username and password -- if you have two-factor authentication enabled for your account, you'll need to generate/use a personal access token in place of your password.

-## To install and build Proton on Windows

-1. Create a folder on your development machine in which to download the proton libraries.
-This example uses the location **C:\Proton**.

-2. Create an environment variable **PROTON_PATH=C:\Proton**.
-This path is used by Visual Studio projects to include and link Proton-C components.

-3. Install [cmake](http://www.cmake.org/) (make sure it is installed in your path).

-4. Install [Python ver.
-2.7.9](https://www.python.org/downloads/) (install it in your path).

-5. Open a Visual Studio 2013 x86 Native Tools command prompt.

-6. To build the proton libraries, run the script **build__proton.cmd** in the **\build_all\windows** directory.

-When the build is completed, you can use the proton libraries in your Windows applications.

 ## To build the Windows samples